THE KAVLI FOUNDATION

 The foundation’s mission is implemented through an international program of research institutes, initiatives and symposia in the fields of astrophysics, nanoscience, neuroscience, and theoretical physics, as well as the Kavli Prize and a program in public engagement with science.

-The Kavli Foundation was established in December 2000 by its founder and benefactor, Fred Kavli (1927-2013), a Norwegian-born U.S. citizen.
-Fred Kavli was a physicist, entrepreneur, business leader, innovator, and philanthropist dedicated to supporting research and education that has a positive, long-term impact on the human condition.
+The Kavli Foundation was established in December 2000 by Fred Kavli (1927-2013), a Norwegian-American.
+Fred Kavli was a physicist, entrepreneur, and philanthropist dedicated to supporting research and education for the long-term benefit of humankind.

 From Eresfjord to California

-Fred Kavli remained CEO and sole shareholder of the company until it was sold in 2000.
-He subsequently established The Kavli Foundation.
+Fred Kavli remained CEO and sole shareholder of the company until it was sold in 2000, after which he established The Kavli Foundation.

 “I always felt strongly that I wanted to do something of value for mankind." – Fred Kavli